Woopra/woopra-java-sdk/README.md

 event.setProperty("song", "Take Five");
 event.setProperty("genre", "Jazz");
 ```
 ... and an instance of WoopraVisitor (the user who triggered the event).
-You can choose to identify the visitor with his email, or with a UNIQUE_ID of your choice (in this case, make sure to re-use the same ID for a given visitor accross different visits).
+You can choose to identify the visitor with his EMAIL, or with a UNIQUE_ID of your choice (in this case, make sure to re-use the same ID for a given visitor accross different visits).
 ``` java
 // a WoopraVisitor identified with his email: visitor = new WoopraVisitor(WoopraVisitor.EMAIL, "johndoe@mybusiness.com");